 Do I Get My Money Back from The Bail After the Case?

 Unfortunately, you will not get the fee back from the bail agent as that is the cost for the bond service.
 However, once the case is closed, whatever collateral you put up when you signed for the bail bond will be released back to you.
-If you paid the full amount of bail to the courts though, you will be reimbursed once the defendant has shown up to all required court dates and not been rearrested before the close of their case.
+If you paid the full amount of bail to the courts, you will be reimbursed once the defendant has shown up to all required court dates and has not been rearrested before the close of their case.

 Is It Possible to Get a Discount on the Fees with a Bail Agent?